 The entrance area, with a reception and rest zone, is located next to the elevators and the staircase, providing visitors with a view of the open space gym.
 A suspended metal ceiling was introduced to the entrance area to soften the lines of the strict lighting from the open space of the gym.
 The perforations in the acoustic wooden wall claddings emit ambient lighting that directs the movement of the users and gives the space a tranquil and relaxed character.

 SIZE: 1.600 m2

 COMPANY: ONDA ARHITEKTURA

-DESIGN DEVELOPMENT TEAM: Nika Dželalija, Marcela Ostroški, Krešimir Renić
+DESIGN TEAM: Nika Dželalija, Marcela Ostroški, Krešimir Renić

 PHOTO: Jure Živković